gokulkrishh/wfh-abbrs/CONTRIBUTING.md

 #### `Step 1`

-- Create a branch out of main branch.
+- Fork this repo and create a branch out of main branch.

 #### `Step 2`